-Biologic names: adalimumab, golimumab, infliximab, mirikizumab, risankizumab, ustekinumab, vedolizumab.
-Other targeted medicine names: etrasimod, filgotinib, ozanimod, tofacitinib, upadacitinib Biologics and other targeted medicines are treatments that block particular proteins or chemical pathways involved in inflammation.
-This reduces inflammation and helps get your Colitis under control and keep it under control.
-They also alter your immune system, so you might not fight off infections as well as other people.
-Find out more in biologic and other targeted medicines and in our individual medicine information.
-"You can live a full and happy life with Ulcerative Colitis - it hasn't stopped me doing anything!
-Medicines have kept me well for most of the 30+years since my diagnosis."
-Paul Living with Ulcerative Colitis The medicines you take will depend on how severe your Colitis is.
-Colitis severity Possible treatment options Mild to moderate Colitis You may first be offered 5-ASAs.
+The medicines you take will depend on now severe your contis is.
+COLITIS SEVERITY POSSIBLE TREATMENT OPTIONS Mild to moderate Colitis You may first be offered 5-ASAs.
 Your doctor may suggest a certain type, depending on where the inflammation is in your bowel.
 The 5-ASA you are offered may be topical, such as enemas or suppositories that are inserted in your bottom, or oral, including tablets, capsules or granules that you take by mouth.
 5-ASAs may be taken long-term to keep your condition under control.
-If 5-ASAs don't work or are not right for you, you may be offered topical steroids.
+If 5-ASAs do not work or are not right for you, you may be offered topical steroids.
 Some people will also take an oral steroid, such as prednisolone.
 Other people may be offered oral steroids that work specifically in the bowel, such as Budesonide MMX or beclomethasone dipropionate.
-Steroids can't be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your Colitis under control.
-Moderate to severe You may first be offered oral steroids, such as prednisolone.
-If Colitis you're very unwell you may be given steroids by an infusion in hospital.
-Steroids can't be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your condition under control.
+Steroids cannot be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your Colitis under control.
+Moderate to severe Colitis You may first be offered oral steroids, such as prednisolone.
+If you're very unwell you may be given steroids by an infusion in hospital.
+Steroids cannot be taken long-term, so you may be offered azathioprine or mercaptopurine to keep your condition under control.
 Some people may be offered 5-ASAs instead.
-If these medicines don't work or aren't right for you, you may be offered a biologic or other targeted medicine.
+If these medicines do not work or are not right for you, you may be offered a biologic or other targeted medicine.
 You can take these medicines long-term to keep your condition under control.
 Some people may take azathioprine or mercaptopurine in combination with their biologic medicine.
-Acute Severe Ulcerative You'll stay in hospital and may be treated with a high dose of Colitis or ASUC steroids given through a drip into a vein in your arm.
+Acute Severe Ulcerative Colitis or ASUC You'll stay in hospital and may be treated with a high dose of steroids given through a drip into a vein in your arm.
 This is known as an infusion.
-After three days, if steroids haven't worked you may be given infliximab or ciclosporin.
+After three days, if steroids have not worked you may be given infliximab or ciclosporin.
 After seven days, if infliximab or ciclosporin have not worked surgery may be necessary.

-Medicines to help you manage symptoms Some medicines can help to ease symptoms, but don't reduce inflammation or treat the underlying Colitis.
+Medicines to help you manage symptoms

+Some medicines can help to ease symptoms, but do not reduce inflammation or treat the underlying Colitis.